oljung/portfolio-project-one/README.md

 ### 4.2 Responsiveness and functionality

 #### 4.2.1 Responsiveness
 The site was tested using responsivechecker.com (see technologies used) for screen sized ranging from 360px to 1900px and was fully functional and responsive on all of them.
+The only issue found was the the collapsable menues are slightly out of alignment by a few pixels on some of the mobile screen widths.

 #### 4.2.2 Browser compability
-The site runs euqally satisfactory on Chrome, Firefox, IE and Edge.
+The site runs euqally satisfactory on Chrome, Firefox, IE, Edge and Safari.

 #### 4.2.3 Contrast testing
 - #2F4F4F as background with #FFF7EB as text or reversed passed on all tests with contrast ratio of 8.39